dchaimow/odcpsf-mcmc/README.md

 `processMCMC.m` - script that demonstrates how to run MCMC on processed ODC fMRI data (makes some assumptions as to how fMRI results are saved, see [loadDataForFitting.m](+runMCMC/private/loadDataForFitting.m))

-`odcpsfMCMC` - contains the main code of the model and of the MCMC algorithm
+`odcpsfMCMC` - the main code of the model and of the MCMC algorithm

-`+runMCMC` - contains code involved in starting and running MCMC jobs locally or on an HPC cluster
+`+runMCMC` - code involved in starting and running MCMC jobs locally or on an HPC cluster

-`+tests` - contains tests
+`+tests` - tests

-`+tools` - contains some helper functions
+`+tools` - some helper functions